2023 Best Nursing Schools in South Dakota

 While working on their degree, nursing majors at Mount Marty accumulate an average of around $28,832 in student debt.

 You’ll join some of the best and brightest minds around you if you attend Augustana University.
 The school came in at #2 on this year’s Best Nursing Schools in South Dakota list.
-Augustana Sioux Falls is a small private not-for-profit school located in the medium-sized city of Sioux Falls.
+Augustana Sioux Falls is a small private not-for-profit school located in the midsize city of Sioux Falls.

 The average amount in student loans that nursing majors at Augustana Sioux Falls take out is $27,000.